deriv-com/perl-Mojo-WebSocketProxy/README.md

 #### DESCRIPTION

-Using this module you can forward websocket JSON-RPC 2.0 requests to RPC server.
+Using this module you can forward WebSocket-JSON requests to RPC server.

 For every message it creates separate hash ref storage, which is available from hooks as $req\_storage.
 Request storage have RPC call parameters in $req\_storage->{call\_params}.